Tylopilus/archetype-modules-webcomponents/README.md

-# Sample AEM project template
+# Sample AEM project with es6 modules and web components

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is a project AEM-based applications.
+Divigates from the normal archetype by introducing the possibilities to include clientlibs as es6 modules by providing a module-flag.
+The implementation is based on the [aemvite-project](https://github.com/aem-vite/aem-vite).

+This repo features a basic shared-clientlib that offers some web-components which have been written in StencilJS.
+The clientlib has been added to the page-template and offers some corresponding Components to place them in AEM.

+For a demo visit: http://localhost:4502/editor.html/content/test/us/en.html

 ## Modules

 The main parts of the template are:

-* core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
+- core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
-* it.tests: Java based integration tests
+- it.tests: Java based integration tests
-* ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, and templates
+- ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, and templates
-* ui.content: contains sample content using the components from the ui.apps
+- ui.content: contains sample content using the components from the ui.apps
-* ui.config: contains runmode specific OSGi configs for the project
+- ui.config: contains runmode specific OSGi configs for the project
-* ui.frontend: an optional dedicated front-end build mechanism (Angular, React or general Webpack project)
+- ui.frontend: an optional dedicated front-end build mechanism (Angular, React or general Webpack project)
-* ui.tests: Selenium based UI tests
+- ui.tests: Selenium based UI tests
-* all: a single content package that embeds all of the compiled modules (bundles and content packages) including any vendor dependencies
+- all: a single content package that embeds all of the compiled modules (bundles and content packages) including any vendor dependencies
-* analyse: this module runs analysis on the project which provides additional validation for deploying into AEMaaCS
+- analyse: this module runs analysis on the project which provides additional validation for deploying into AEMaaCS

 ## How to build